saziosu/book-swap/README.md

 * [CrispyForms Documentation](https://django-crispy-forms.readthedocs.io/en/latest/layouts.html) - I used this to help set up the crispforms helper, to help the submit button
 * [StackOverflow](https://stackoverflow.com/questions/24822509/success-message-in-deleteview-not-shown) - used this resource to help set up the messages on the deleteview
 * [StackOverflow](https://stackoverflow.com/questions/24914637/show-a-successful-message-with-class-based-views) - I used this resource to help set up the messages on the other generic class based views
+* [StackOverflow](https://stackoverflow.com/questions/28723266/django-display-message-after-post-form-submit) - I also used this resource to help set up messages on update and create views
 * [StackOverflow](https://stackoverflow.com/questions/75495403/django-returns-templatedoesnotexist-when-using-crispy-forms) - I used this resource to help with an error with crispyforms package
 * [Django Documentation](https://docs.djangoproject.com/en/4.2/ref/models/instances/#django.db.models.Model.get_FOO_display) - I used this resource to help resolve an issue with showing the model's choice data on the front end
 * [AutoSlug](https://django-autoslug.readthedocs.io/en/latest/) - I used this resource to help set up unique slugs from the book title